course

 Choose the logging level wisely

 The logging module comes with six different levels of messages.
 Each of them is designed for a specific purpose.
-The more you stick to them, the easier it will be for you and users to understand what it’s going on in your code.
+The more you stick to them, the easier it will be for you and users to understand what’s happening in your code.

 Use timestamps when logging